Bound by Corruption by BelovedStranger

 She was unaware of it, but they were playing a game.
 The game of life.
 And he was determined to win and come out the victor, as he always had.

 He faced Kagome’s judgement squarely.
 “Who wouldn’t choose life?
 Did you not choose your sister’s life over those of my men?
-Even allowing a youkai to torture me for the merest information pertaining to her whereabouts?”
+Even going so far as to allow a youkai to torture me for the merest information pertaining to her whereabouts?”

 He’d seen a glimpse of her guilty conscious before and didn’t hesitate to exploit it now.

-His gaze impaled, staring directly into her stricken eyes.
+His stared directly into her stricken eyes.
 “How easy it is to judge another what we excuse in ourselves.”